 Uzbekistan excelled at the boxing medal table, winning 3 gold and 2 silver medals at the 2016 Rio Olympics.

 Plov is a national Uzbekistan dish.
 This Central Asian pilaf contains rice and fried vegetables usually served for lunch.

 It’s also said that Uzbekistan has the best melons and watermelons in the world.

 Uzbekistan’s uranium reserves are ranked 7th in the world after Australia, Kazakhstan, Russia, Canada, South Africa, and Ukraine, and the 3rd in the world in its export, after Kazakhstan and Australia.

-Uzbekistan is among the top 10 countries in the world on reserves and production of copper and tungsten.
+Uzbekistan is also among the top 10 countries in the world on reserves and production of copper and tungsten.

 Even today arranged marriages are quite common in Uzbekistan.

 The Uzbeks believe that turning bread upside-down brings bad fortune because they honour the bread.

 In Fergana, Tashkent, Bukhara, Khorezm, and Samarkand regions, early human tools and monuments have been found.